ingiehong/StackGPS/README.md

 0. Run stackGPS (without any arguments this function loads the GUI but it also can be used as the main command prompt function)
 1. Set options including voxel size and high-pass filtering
 2. Load fixed image and moving image to register
-3. Press register button to initiate registration
+3. Press register button to initiate registration (Results should be visible in GUI like above and in text in command line)
 4. Physically apply resulting shift recommendations and acquire another moving image.
 Go to 2 and repeat registration.

 - Alternative command-line workflow